taruntailor7/idea-usher-backend-task/README.md

 # idea-usher-backend-task

 #API Documentation
-This API provides endpoints to manage posts, including retrieving all posts and creating new posts.
+#This API provides endpoints to manage posts, including retrieving all posts and creating new posts.

 #Base URL : https://idea-usher-backend-task.onrender.com/

-#Endpoints

 #1.
 Get All Posts : /api/posts
 Retrieves a list of blog posts with optional searching, filtering, sorting, and pagination.